-The galvanizing and powder coating facilities shall be owned and operated by the pole manufacturer to ensure a quality coating system.
+The galvanizing, and powder coating, and/or finish painting facilities shall be owned and operated by the pole manufacturer to ensure a quality coating system.

 6.6 PACKAGING

 Prior to shipment, small poles shall be wrapped in 0.188 inch thick Ultraviolet-inhibiting plastic backed foam.
 Larger poles shall be cradled in a 1.0 inch rubberized foam base.